mami-project/trafic/README.md

 *CAVEAT:* The integration of `flowsim` into `trafic` is still *work in progress*.

+## flowsim modes

+`flowsim` can be started as a TCP or QUIC server or client,  or as a UDP source or sink.
+It supports IPv4 and IPv6 addressing.
+By default, the server and sink modes use the IPv4 loopback address (`127.0.0.1`) by default.
+Interface addresses have to be set explicitly.

 ## flowsim as a TCP server

 Once started as a server, `flowsim` will basically sit there and wait for the client to request bunches of data over a TCP connection.